 PRO 140 is a humanized IgG4 monoclonal antibody that blocks HIV entry by binding to CCR5.
 Phase three clinical trials are evaluating this drug as a weekly injection for use as part of a regimen in people with highly drug resistant virus and limited treatment options and for use as a monotherapy switch option for people with stable viral suppression.
 The FDA has granted PRO 140 a "fast track" designation.
+Clinical trial data is still being reviewed, but the manufacturer plans to ask the FDA to give the drug a Breakthrough Therapy designation by the end of January 2020.
+This designation will further give priority review for the drug.
 It is unknown at this time when the FDA will approve this drug.